Durango Railroad Historical Society

 The Durango Railroad Historical Society brings Colorado’s narrow gauge railroad history back to life.
 We restore, preserve, and operate historic equipment that tells the story of the railroads that shaped the American Southwest — and we make it accessible to the public in Durango and Silverton.

-Beyond the 315, our static displays in Durango and Silverton showcase a remarkable collection of historic narrow gauge freight cars, work cars, and the famous Hollywood prop locomotive Emma Sweeney.
+The pride of our collection is the fully restored D&RGW 315, a C-18 class steam locomotive built in 1895 and one of the last surviving examples of its kind.
+Our static displays in Durango and Silverton showcase a remarkable collection of historic narrow gauge freight cars, work cars, and the famous Hollywood prop locomotive Emma Sweeney.
 We are also actively restoring Baggage Car No. 5 and the Primos Tank Car — two projects that will add extraordinary pieces to our collection in the coming years.

 If you find yourself in southwest Colorado, come find us.
 And wherever you are, follow the 315 as it travels the state.